Molcas/OpenMolcas/doc/source/advanced.examples/ex-bs.rst

    which is in this case a (13,1,1/12,1,1,1/7,1,1/5,1) real pattern.
    Other contraction patters should be input "Inline".

 #.
-The user is suggested to read carefully section :ref:`TUT:sec:ecp`
+The user is suggested to read carefully :numref:`TUT:sec:ecp`
    of the tutorials and examples manual before using the ECP utilities.

 .. _UG\:sec\:one-electron_integral_labels: